BND Hamburger Icon

 Trip optimization

 Without telematics, you won’t be able to gather the data you need to ensure your company is achieving the most efficient routes.
-To improve driver safety, you need the full picture.
+To improve driver safety and performance, you need the full picture.

 Real-time coaching

 One telematics feature that complements driver scorecards is in-cab driver coaching.
 Some companies offer third-party services to provide drivers with real-time feedback on potentially hazardous driving situations.
 Other fleet managers opt to handle this type of feedback in-house.
 This means having a designated manager monitor vehicles in your fleet.
-When hazardous driving situations emerge — like harsh braking, tight cornering or intense acceleration — fleet managers can check in with drivers in real time to ensure they’re taking the proper precautions.
+When hazardous driving situations emerge, such as harsh braking, tight cornering or intense acceleration, fleet managers can check in with drivers in real time to ensure they’re taking the proper precautions.

 Real-time coaching, coupled with driver scorecards, can allow fleet managers to monitor and build an efficient, safe fleet.